Find out when flight prices drop and book at the right time

 - Routes rarely used by business travellers tend not to rise as dramatically.
 While a flight to New York or Frankfurt is likely to rise rapidly as the flight date gets closer, flights to Malaga or Venice tend to be much more stable, making it less risky to wait in hope of a price drop.

 - Airlines often release cheaper ‘pots’ of tickets on Monday and Tuesday mornings, then more expensive ones later in the week.
 This is because more cost-conscious travellers often scour flight prices daily looking for a good deal, while business travellers tend to buy towards the end of the working week and more financially flexible leisure travellers use the weekend: Skyscanner found that buying tickets on a Tuesday instead of a Thursday often saved more than 15%!

 - Beware though that while this is often true, it is no guarantee so if you see a sudden price drop on a different day then take it.
 If an airline is selling far fewer tickets than expected and fears having empty seats, flight prices can drop dramatically.
-Remember those student holidaymakers I mentioned before who were flexible with dates and locations but not limited budgets?
-‘Seasonal offers’ and other such promos can be used to quickly fill planes with cost-conscious travellers if sales are not going well.
+Remember those student holidaymakers I mentioned before who were flexible with dates and locations but not budgets?
+‘Seasonal offers and other such promos can be used to quickly fill planes with cost-conscious travellers who have trouble saving for their holidays if sales are not going well.